 The above organisations will help you obtain a Domestic Violence Order (DVO/IVO/other names depending on locality) from the court.
 It is free and if your abuser breaks the conditions (ex: not allowed within 100 metres of your place of residence or employment), ring the police immediately (even for the first smallest infraction) and he can be arrested.

 Women’s Services Networkhas ideas for preventing your abuser from stalking your smartphone – locking it with a passcode, disabling the GPS and knowing what every app does (it’s possible for him to watch you in your home).

 The courts can also determine issues like property division and child-care.

 Doesn’t I Corinthians 6 Forbid Her From Taking Him to Court?

 Jason Harris has written an InFocus post that has an excellent answer to that question.
 This is a criminal matter, not a civil matter.
 The case is not ‘her against him’ – it is ‘the Crown v him’.
 He broke the law.

 Like David when his authority King Saul tried to harm him, flee before it’s too late.

 Joy studied elementary education before going on to teach at the primary school level as well as homeschooling for twenty-six years.
 Joy has touched the lives of thousands through her ministry in state Religious Education, Sunday Schools, and Holiday Bible Clubs as well as through her speaking at various seminars and retreats.
 Joy is also a gifted musician and has collaborated on multiple recording projects as well as maintaining a private teaching studio for over thirty years.
-Joy currently does missions support spreading her time between Uganda, Vanuatu, and her home in Australia.
-Joy has seven children and twenty grandchildren.
-You can contact Joy at firstname.lastname@example.org.
+Joy is retired and lives in Cairns, Australia.
+Joy has seven children, twenty-one grandchildren, and two great-grandchildren.
+You can contact Joy at email@example.com.